 Considering Starfield is slated to launch before The Elder Scrolls VI, it will be at least several years before the next mainline entry in the fantasy RPG series lands on consoles and PC.
-The Elder Scrolls VI hasn’t been confirmed for any specific platforms, but it will likely launch on the next generation of consoles, specifically the Xbox Series X and PlayStation 5.
+The Elder Scrolls VI hasn’t been confirmed for any specific platforms, but it will likely launch on the current generation of consoles, specifically the Xbox Series X/S and PlayStation 5.

 We have a long road ahead before it launches, but here’s everything you need to know about The Elder Scrolls VI, from concrete info to speculation.